javidjamae/data-science/masters-prep/natural-language-processing/assignment-02.md

 to optimize the quadratic with a learning rate of 1.
 However, the code will crash, since the gradient hasn’t been implemented.

-**a)** Implement the gradient of the provided quadratic function in quadratic grad. sgd test quadratic will then call this function inside an SGD loop and show a visualization of the learning process.
+**a)** Implement the gradient of the provided quadratic function in `quadratic_grad`. `sgd_test_quadratic` will then call this function inside an SGD loop and show a visualization of the learning process.
 Note: you should not use PyTorch for this part!

 **b)** When initializing at the origin, what is the best step size to use?
 Set your step size so that it gets to a distance of within 0.1 of the optimum within as few iterations as possible.
 Several answers are possible.
 Hardcode this value into your code.